 Maintaining and improving the health of our environment continues to be a priority for the next three years.
-It's important to find environmentally sustainable ways of doing things.
+It's important to find environmentally Man-made streams as part of Awakeri Wetlands. sustainable ways of doing things.
 Access to the great outdoors is also part of what makes Papakura an attractive place to live.